dmlc/dmlc.github.io/_posts/2016-07-30-use-caffe-operator-in-mxnet.markdown

 [Caffe](http://caffe.berkeleyvision.org/) has been a well-known and widely used deep learning framework.
 Now MXNet has supported calling most caffe operators(layers) and loss functions directly in its symbolic graph!
 Using own customized caffe layer is also effortless.

-Besides Caffe, MXNet has already embedded torch modules([link](https://github.com/dmlc/mxnet/blob/master/docs/how_to/torch.md)).
+Besides Caffe, MXNet has already embedded Torch modules and its tensor mathematical functions. ([link](https://github.com/dmlc/mxnet/blob/master/docs/how_to/torch.md))

 This blog demonstrates two steps to use Caffe op in MXNet: